Out of all the rooms in your house which is the most prone to moisture?

 If your pantry, fridge, and sink are close together, you’re sucking the life out of your food.

-Moisture in Kitchen Cabinets and Pantry
+Moisture and Mold in Kitchen Cabinets and Pantry